Introduction

 - DeepSeek-V3

-A 671B parameter powerhouse that surpasses GPT-4.5 in math and coding benchmarks, featuring enhanced tool invocation.
+A 671B parameter powerhouse that surpasses GPT-4.5 in math and coding benchmarks, featuring enhanced tool invocation logic.

-The flagship for local assistants, offering improved reasoning reliability and instruction following.
+The flagship for local assistants, offering improved reasoning reliability and native support for long-context planning (up to 2M tokens).

 - Qwen3-235B

-Ideal for global enterprises, supporting 100+ languages and a thinking mode for complex problem-solving.
+Ideal for global enterprises, supporting 100+ languages and a thinking mode for complex problem-solving in industrial contexts.

 Best MVP Development Services for LLM Integration